dmerck7/Basic-Search-App/BasicSearchApp.CSharp/ReadMe.txt

  * Use "npm install -g ember-cli" to install Ember-Cli
  * Use "Eember serve" to serve the UI at http://localhost:4200

+### Design

+Designed to ultimatly work as a service, document/payient metadata would be submitted and the service would store and index the content.
+Currently (due to the time restriction) when the service starts, the current documents are seeded into a data context and an index.json file respresenting the current indexed state of the documents is loaded.
+The ability to index all, add and remove documents from the index currently exists yet there is no UI for submitting document.
+There is curently no database although, due to the abstraction layer, it shouls be easy to add one.

 ### Recommendations
  * Move from Ember to to Angular, React, or Vue
  * Add database support for persisting repositories and folder index